 The pursuit of justice is a wide-ranging field with many challenging and rewarding careers.
 While a criminal justice program can teach the theory and practice of the justice system, it takes a special personality to be a leader in this field.
 Whether you are in law enforcement or the court system, it is important to understand the leadership skills needed in criminal justice.

 Law enforcement officials come up against many unexpected situations.
-A strong leader is not thrown when dealing with a problem that was not covered in a criminology class.
+A strong leader is not surprised when dealing with a problem that was not covered in a criminology class.
 You must be able to step back from a stressful situation and analyze what is happening.
 This allows you to respond to the unexpected in a strategic way, rather than reacting and putting people into unnecessary danger.
 A wise strategy is necessary whether you are interviewing a suspect, analyzing the evidence or preparing a court case.

-Team Management and Organization
+Skill #2: Team Management and Organization

-Trust and Relationship Building
+Skill #3: Trust and Relationship Building

 Law enforcement officers must be able to rely on and trust one another.
 In some situations, there is not a second chance for a mistake.
 As a leader, you want to help your team trust one another.
 This will help them make faster decisions in the field.
 Cultivating relationships is also critical for law enforcement officers working with the public.
 When people trust their law enforcement officials, they are more likely to share information and work in cooperation with the police.
 This kind of trust leads to lower levels of crime.